louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### AGA institute rapid review of the gastrointestinal and liver manifestations of COVID-19, meta-analysis of international data, and recommendations for the consultative management of patients with COVID-19 [^7c8fd4cb].
 Gastroenterology (2020).
 High credibility.

-Rationale for best practice statements—history taking for gastrointestinal (GI) symptoms in COVID-19.
+Rationale for best practice statements — history taking for gastrointestinal (GI) symptoms in COVID-19.
 In outpatients with new-onset diarrhea, ascertain information about high-risk contact exposure; obtain a detailed history of symptoms associated with COVID-19, including fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, or new loss of taste or smell; and obtain a thorough history for other GI symptoms, including nausea, vomiting, and abdominal pain.
 In outpatients with new-onset GI symptoms (eg, nausea, vomiting, abdominal pain, and diarrhea), monitor for symptoms associated with COVID-19, as GI symptoms may precede COVID-related symptoms by a few days, and in a high COVID-19 prevalence setting, COVID-19 testing should be considered.
 In hospitalized patients with suspected or known COVID-19, obtain a thorough history of GI symptoms (ie, nausea, vomiting, abdominal pain, and diarrhea), including onset, characteristics, duration, and severity.

 ---

-### When is It not "Just a sore throat? " (...) [^2dd5bfb4].
+### When is It not "Just a sore throat? "… [^2dd5bfb4].
 AAFP (2011).
 Low credibility.

 Sore throat consistently ranks in the top 10 reasons for ambulatory care visits.
-We see this symptom so often that our vocabulary even includes the phrase “just a sore throat. ” For more than 50 years, physicians have considered group A beta-hemolytic streptococcus the only important cause of sore throat, because it can lead to acute rheumatic fever.
+We see this symptom so often that our vocabulary even includes the phrase "just a sore throat. " For more than 50 years, physicians have considered group A beta-hemolytic streptococcus the only important cause of sore throat, because it can lead to acute rheumatic fever.
 Although we know that other organisms can also cause sore throat, disease management guidelines ignore them because experts believe those organisms cause self-limited symptoms without serious sequelae.
 1, 2 These guidelines have driven many physicians to use algorithms for sore throat management, which has resulted in many offices, urgent care centers, and emergency departments using programmed evaluation and management strategies for patients with sore throat.
 Often, the rapid strep test is ordered routinely for patients with sore throat, rather than basing the decision to test on a targeted history and physical examination.

 This strategy results in patients being diagnosed as having or not having strep throat, which implies that antibiotics are not needed if the patient does not have strep throat.
 We encourage physicians, residents, and students to learn the differential diagnosis of worsening pharyngitis, including non-group A streptococcus, untreated group A streptococcus, infectious mononucleosis, acute human immunodeficiency virus infection, peritonsillar abscess, and Lemierre syndrome.
-3, 4 We recommend remembering the natural history of “just a sore throat, ” which is resolution of symptoms in three to five days.
+3, 4 We recommend remembering the natural history of "just a sore throat, " which is resolution of symptoms in three to five days.
 When the patient's symptoms persist or worsen, the diagnosis no longer fits this category, and a more careful diagnostic and therapeutic approach is required.

 Fusobacterium necrophorum, a newly recognized bacterial cause of pharyngitis, can result in a potentially devastating suppurative complication called Lemierre syndrome, which usually begins with a sore throat that improves over the first four to five days.
 5 The patient then has a recurrence of symptoms, with the addition of bacteremic symptoms including rigors, fever, and night sweats.
 Patients also develop suppurative internal jugular thrombophlebitis and metastatic infections, especially in the lungs, joints, or brain.
 Patients with Lemierre syndrome have an estimated mortality of 5 percent, with significant short- and long-term morbidity.
-6 Lemierre syndrome occurs most often in adolescents and young adults, and.
-Fusobacterium pharyngitis occurs predominantly in the same age group.
+6 Lemierre syndrome occurs most often in adolescents and young adults,… Fusobacterium pharyngitis occurs predominantly in the same age group.
 6 A Lemierre syndrome variant can also occur before adolescence; however, it rarely starts with a sore throat.

 No laboratory method for diagnosing Fusobacterium pharyngitis is readily available.
 F. necrophorum is a gram-negative anaerobic bacterium that is difficult to grow on routine media from throat swabs.
 Blood cultures grow the organism, but identification is slow.
 Many Lemierre syndrome diagnoses occur after the blood cultures become positive and after complications have occurred.
 Fusobacterium pharyngitis cannot be routinely diagnosed, so we cannot recommend antibiotic treatment for preventing Lemierre syndrome.
 We believe that following the American College of Physicians/Centers for Disease Control and Prevention guidelines endorsed by the American Academy of Family Physicians would decrease the risk of Lemierre syndrome in adolescents and young adults.